-Pair Programming, popularized by Kent Beck thanks to Extreme Programming (XP), takes an increasingly important place in IT organizations.
-However, some people misunderstood or misperceived the advantages of these practices.
+Pair Programming, popularized by Kent Beck thanks to Extreme Programming (XP), is increasingly important in IT organizations.
+However, some people misunderstand or misperceive the advantages of these practices.
 This article will highlight the interest and advantages of Pair and Mob Programming for a team and more globally for a project.

 The concept is to program with two people (Pair) or several (Mob), usually with the whole team.
 Roles are defined for who holds the keyboard and observes/leads the development (Driver/Navigator), and rotations are set up to reverse the roles.
 We will not detail the different forms of Pair Programming (Ping-Pong, Strong-Style); you will find more information on this link, with recommendations on the implementation.

 Two developers working together is an efficient method to challenge their point of view, share their questions, and imagine the most appropriate solution for a given context.
 It is also to reduce the time of blocking on a problem and to prevent the risks related to the “Sunk Costs”: if you develop alone and face issues on a problem for several hours, as you already invested a lot of time, you’ll continue until finding a solution (and it would worsen the situation).

 Working together on a task optimizes the chances of achieving a more accomplished result in terms of design and code quality, reducing future maintenance costs The exercise generates by nature a real-time code review since only one person holds the keyboard.
 It also reduces the risk of over-engineering.
 All participants in the session are responsible for ensuring that the code is minimal and understandable when the task is over.